-- Application and acceptance to Clayton State University (this includes submission of supporting documentation).
-Upon admission to CSU students should declare their major as pre-dental hygiene.
-Transfer students must provide the University with updated transcripts between time of acceptance and enrollment at Clayton State. - 2.
-Completion of a minimum of 45 semester credit hours of the required 60 hours of lower division coursework with grades of C (or K or S) or better and minimum institutional GPA of 2.50 at the time of application.
+Application and acceptance to Clayton State University.

+- Completion of a minimum of 45 semester credit hours of the required 60 hours of lower division coursework with grades of C (or K or S) or better and minimum institutional GPA of 2.50 at the time of application.
 Candidates who are not able to complete these requirements should wait to apply to the program.
 (Note: meeting the minimum eligibility requirements does not guarantee program acceptance; the admission committee selects the most qualified applicants for the available space.
-Acceptance is contingent upon maintaining the admission standards). - 3.
+Acceptance is contingent upon maintaining the admission standards). - 2.
+Successful completion of legislative requirements. - 3.
 Completion of the separate application to the basic licensure track BSDH program.
+An application fee is required.
 Application deadlines are announced by the department.
-(All supporting materials must be received by application deadline, including transcripts and required letter of dental office observation.
-Incomplete applications, including those incomplete due to failure to submit supporting documents, will not be considered.) - Successful completion of the Regents' Test for applicants who do not hold a previous baccalaureate degree. - 5.
-Satisfactory completion of the admissions interview and writing assessment. - Evidence of satisfactory overall health status consistent with the performance standards for dental hygiene. - Evidence of satisfactory eye-exam; reasonable accommodation may be made on an individual basis.

-- 8. Applicants who have attended another dental hygiene education program at any time are required to indicate such attendance on their application.
+All supporting materials must be received by application deadline, including dental office observation which must be postmarked by the application deadline.
+Incomplete applications, including those incomplete due to failure to submit supporting documents, will not be considered. - 4.
+Satisfactory completion of the admissions interview and writing assessment. - 5.
+Evidence of satisfactory overall health status consistent with the performance standards for dental hygiene. - 6.
+Evidence of satisfactory eye-exam; reasonable accommodation may be made on an individual basis. - 7.
+Applicants who have attended another dental hygiene education program at any time are required to indicate such attendance on their application.
 Failure to disclose this information may lead to dismissal even after matriculation.
 If the applicant has attended another dental hygiene program, regardless of dates of attendance, a letter of good standing from the program administrator is required to complete the application process.
-Students who have been suspended from another program due to academic or clinical performance will be considered on a case-by-case basis. - The admission committee will also review the application of all basic licensure students applying to re-enter the program. - 10.
+Students who have been suspended from another program due to academic or clinical performance will be considered on a case-by-case basis.

+- 8. The admission committee will also review the application of all basic licensure students applying to re-enter the program. - 9.
 Applicants should be aware that many clinical placement facilities require criminal background checks and/or drug screenings and will not allow individuals to enter their facilities for clinical practice without a clear outcome.
 Students may be required to pay for the cost of the criminal background checks and/or drug screenings required by the clinical facilities.
-Any student who thinks there may be an applicable situation should speak with the Department Head when admitted to the program. - 11.
+Any student who thinks there may be an applicable situation should speak with the Department Head when admitted to the program. - 10.
 Applicants should also be aware that state, regional and national examining boards have the right to refuse licensure to any individual.
 Applicants who have been arrested or convicted of a misdemeanor or felony are required to disclose such violations on the application to take these professional exams.
 Any student who thinks he or she may have an applicable situation should speak with the Department Head upon admission to the program or contact the Board of Dentistry for further information.